There are many things to consider when picking your medicine.

 Without getting too technical, just know that THC and CBD tend to target different parts of our bodies.
 THC targets our nervous system (brain, spinal cord, nerves) whereas CBD targets our immune system (white blood cells, tonsils, spleen).
 This suggests THC is best for conditions related to nervous system imbalances: nerve pain, neurological and mood disorders.

 On the other hand, because CBD targets the immune system, it’s best for reducing swelling.
 Its also great for controlling inflammation, or combating pain from swelling/inflammation.
 However, CBD can work wonders for some neurological conditions.
 It is most famous for reducing the severity and frequency of seizures.
 CBD also seems to regulate blood pressure and can strengthen bones.
 There is some evidence, too, that CBD can also treat mood issues such as anxiety or depression, too.

 Which Therapy Should You Use?

 Again, whether you should exclusively use CBD or THC, or whether you combine the two is entirely up to you and what you need medicinally.
 If you’d prefer to avoid the “high” that comes with smoking or eating cannabis, then it’s probably best to use CBD.
 If you’re treating nerve-related issues, or if the “high” is part of your therapy (such as for treating depression, anxiety, etc.), then THC may be the way to go.

 However, you can safely combine CBD and THC.
 After all, both compounds naturally appear in the cannabis plant.
 By combining the two, you take full advantage of the entourage effect, and because you’re targeting both the nervous and immune systems, you could benefit from a greater whole-body therapy.

-In the end, the patient and her or his doctor should be the final arbiters on what’s best for therapy.
-Newer patients will want to take the time to experiment with which cannabinoids work best along with which delivery methods are most convenient/effective.
+In the end, the patient and their doctor should be the final arbiters on what’s best for therapy.
+Newer patients will want to take the time to experiment with which cannabinoids and chemovars work best along with which delivery methods are most convenient/effective.
+However with a bit of trial and error, healing is possible.